Lemiru/jp-to-en-translation-overlay/README.md

 ## Known issues
 - When using PaddleOCR, the program might in specific cases incorrectly determine the order of detected text.
 - When used on media with vertical text, the program might in some cases struggle to correctly detect whole blocks of text.
-In order to work around this problem it is recommended to use significantly lower "Link Threshold" and "Low Text" values
+In order to work around this problem it is recommended to use significantly lower "Link Threshold" and "Low Text" values.